President Truman signs the Women's Armed Forces Inegration Act of 1948

 ROOM FOR IMPROVEMENT

-Second, despite huge advances made in recent decades for women to gain more equal footing in the military, there is still important work to be done.
+Secondly, despite huge advances have been made in recent decades for women to gain more equal footing in the military, there is still important work to be done.
 Women are the fastest growing segment in the active duty population.
 But we also leave in greater numbers for a variety of reasons.
 Those reasons often boil down to lack of support or accountability on pervasive and complex issues such as MST.
-Once women hang up their uniforms and join the Veteran community, there are a new set of wide-ranging challenges to face.
+Some women who served in combat sustained serious injuries from ill-fitting body armor designed for men.
+Unlike their male counterparts, many women still feel forced to choose between family care and service.
+Women often face a new set of challenges once they hang up their uniforms and join the Veteran community.
 It could mean receiving safe, appropriate, gender-specific care at the VA.
-Or it could be something as simple as even being seen by the general public as a Veteran at all.
+Or it could mean even being seen by the general public as a Veteran at all.

 Hopefully a day will come where we will no longer need this distinction.
 But until these challenges are resolved, it is our view that Women Veterans Day is necessary and helpful.
 It is not meant to take away from the millions of men who also proudly served, but to bring visibility to the growing number of women in the military/veteran environment and the unique challenges we still face.